 Boostrix is a booster vaccination given to children over 10 years and adults against three life threatening bacterial infections.

 Pertussis (whooping cough)

 Influenza (the flu) is an infectious respiratory illness caused by influenza viruses.
 Influenza is not just a ‘bad cold’ – it is a more serious illness that may lead to complications, particularly in people with an existing medical condition.

 GARDASIL is the only HPV vaccine that helps protect your child against 4 types of HPV.

 GARDASIL may not fully protect everyone, nor will it protect against diseases caused by other HPV types or against diseases not caused by HPV.
 GARDASIL does not prevent all types of cervical cancer, so future cervical cancer screenings will be important for your daughter.
 GARDASIL does not treat cervical cancer or genital warts.

 Like other vaccines your child may have received, GARDASIL works best when given before there is any contact with the relevant HPV types.
 Girls and boys as young as 9 years of age can get vaccinated.

-Whilst disease is rare from groups A, Y and W135 are rare in New Zealand the vaccine provides protection while travelling (group A is the most common strain outside of New Zealand).
+Whilst disease is rare from groups A, Y and W135 in New Zealand the vaccine provides protection while travelling (group A is the most common strain outside of New Zealand).